sjkp/Microsoft-teams-docs/teams/updateremovetab.md

 To enable your tab to be updated, set the `canUpdateConfig` attribute in your tab manifest to `true`.
 For more information, see [Microsoft Teams tab package schema reference](tab_schema.md).

-To support user updates, in your configuration page code call `microsoftTeams.settings.getSettings(<callback>)` after initialization.
-Once you receive the callback, you can inspect to see if there are existing settings or if this is a new tab.
+To support user updates, in your configuration page code call `microsoftTeams.settings.getSettings(function(settings) { /* ... */ })` after initialization.
+Once your callback is invoked, you can inspect to see if there are existing settings or if this is a new tab.
 You can then enable your configuration page and continue loading your content in the tab.

 > **Tip** When the user adds a tab, you can set 'customSettings' inside Settings and use this to help you re-instantiate your context if the tab is updated.